We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Basic sales stats are available in Ecwid out of the box (visitors, orders received, total revenue etc.), but to get more detailed information on how your store is performing you’ll need to install a third-party reporting app.
 Several are available, but not all of these are free.

-Shopify provides a similar range of basic stats ‘out of the box’ — you just go to the ‘Analytics’ section of your Shopify control panel to view them.
-However, unless you are on a $105+ Shopify plan, you don’t get access to full, professional reports — just a dashboard containing fairly basic sales statistics.
+Shopify provides a more comprehensive range of reports ‘out of the box’ — you just go to the ‘Analytics’ section of your Shopify control panel to view them.
+If you want to create customizable reports however, you’ll need to be on one of the most expensive Shopify plan (‘Advanced’ or ‘Plus’).

 The other option with both Ecwid and Shopify is to use Google Analytics to track traffic, behaviour and sales — but you will need to spend a bit of time configuring this.